Collection No 2

 By framing IoT design with these characteristics, multi-discipline teams can work across their domains to make tradeoffs in interaction design, software architectures, and business models.
 Naturally a single product or service may choose to dial up or dial down these characteristics depending on the nature of user experience and constraints imposed by environmental and business factors.

-Carlos is a principal technology strategist in frog's San Francisco Studio.
+Carlos was a principal technology strategist in frog's San Francisco Studio.
 As a technology strategist, his "hybrid-role" combines his expertise in technology with business strategy.